Does your perspective need tweaking?

 Summer, with one eyebrow raised: “I see what you’re doing here.”

 We also attended a cousin’s wedding.
-Another beautiful bride and a mini-reunion where we were hugged, and surrounded, and reminded of the love and acceptance of family.
+Another beautiful bride and a mini-reunion where we were welcomed and surrounded by the embrace of family.

-After Josh & Summer had two kids, we lived in the same town for a few years.
+Back when Josh & Summer’s two oldest kids were pre-school-aged, we lived in the same town.
 And then Josh had the opportunity to plant a church in New Jersey.
-He embraced it full on and did a fine job.
+He embraced it full on and did an excellent job.

-After the initial hole in my heart was healed, I was their biggest fan.
+When the hole in my heart healed, I was their biggest fan.